DFE-Digital/get-into-teaching-app/app/views/content/fund-your-training/if-youre-a-parent-or-carer.md

 navigation_description: If you have children or other caring responsibilities you may be able to get extra financial support.
 ---

-If you have children or other caring responsibilities you may be able to get extra financial support through the following grants and schemes:
+If you have children or other caring responsibilities, you may be able to get extra financial support through the following grants and schemes:

 - [Childcare Grant](https://www.gov.uk/childcare-grant)
 - [Parents’ Learning Allowance](https://www.gov.uk/parents-learning-allowance)